largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 # Background

-Spark has 2 deployment modes, client mode and cluster mode.
-The differences are where the driver program runs (and thus whose resource the driver program uses) and who is responsible for communication with YARN and requesting resource from YARN.
+The differences between client mode and cluster mode are where the driver program runs (and thus whose resource the driver program uses) and who is responsible for communication with YARN and requesting resource from YARN.

 **Client mode**